TimoMoosmann/Blog-Authorization-Laravel/README.md

 # Simple Laravel Blog

-A simple blog, implemented in PHP Laravel to showcase some of Laravels authorization features.
+A simple blog, implemented in PHP Laravel, to showcase some of Laravels authorization features.

 ## Setup